Irvyne/IIM_A1/README.md

 I download [WampServer][1]

-Warning: Use WampServer and Skype in parallel may cause WampServer to no work properly
+Warning: Using WampServer and Skype in parallel may cause WampServer to no work properly

 ### I'm on OSX (MAMP: Mac + Apache + MySQL + PHP)